julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 ## Ambiguous

-- Performance conditions describe what influences the student’s result, such as sleep, noise, stress, pace, or timing.
+- Performance conditions describe what influences the student's result, such as sleep, noise, stress, pace, or timing.
 - Barrier diagnosis classifies the primary problem as strategy, instructional fit, or system failure.
 - Strategy extraction focuses on what the student can intentionally repeat in a future situation.
 - More than one barrier could be present, but examples were included only when the Guide meaningfully separated the possibilities.